flowtsohg/mdx-m3-viewer/README.md

 instance.setSequence(0); // first animation, -1 == no animation.
 ```

-This should work, right?
-You have an instance, and you call its method, nothing special.
-Except, this method needs to get animation data from the model, which, if all of this code is put together, is not loaded yet! (even if you run locally, the file fetch will finish after this line).
+This method needs to get animation data from the model, which, if all of this code is put together, is not loaded yet! (even if you run locally, the file fetch will finish after this line).
-In fact, even constructing the instance itself with `model.addInstance()` is an asyncronous action, in the sense that the model doesn't need to be loaded for instances of it to exist (and for you to be able to manipulate them!).
+In fact, even constructing the instance itself with `model.addInstance()` is an asyncronous action - the model doesn't need to be loaded for instances of it to exist, and for you to be able to manipulate them.
-This code works in a seeminly syncronous way, while it uses asyncronous action queues, to allow this illusion.
 Generally speaking, whenever you want to set/change something, you will be able to do it with straightforward code that looks syncronous, whether it really is or not behind the scenes.

 If you want to get any information from the model, like a list of animations, or textures, then the model obviously needs to exist before.